Decking Calculator

 Step 1: Measure the Deck Length

-Measure the longest side of the area where you want to build your deck.
-This is typically the dimension running along the back of your house.
+Measure the longest side of the area where you want the deck.
+This is usually the dimension running along the back of your house or along a fence.
 Measure in metres — if you only have feet, divide by 3.281 to convert.

 Step 2: Measure the Deck Width

-Measure how far the deck will project from the house (or the shorter side of your deck area).
-The boards will be laid across this direction.
-A typical garden deck is 2.5–4 metres wide.
+Measure how far the deck will project out from the house, or the shorter side of your deck area.
+Boards are laid across this direction.
+A typical UK garden deck is 2.5 to 4 metres wide.

 Step 3: Choose Your Board Type